liumiguo/paper_ear_pp_code/README.md

 # DESCRIPTTION

-**paper_ ear_ pp_ code** contains the data and analysis code used in the analysis process of the article *Discovering yield related genes in make based on ear trait plasticity*, which includes two subfolders: Data, Code.
+**paper_ ear_ pp_ code** contains the data and analysis code used in the analysis process of the paper *Identifying yield-related genes in maize based on ear trait plasticity*, which includes two subfolders: Data, Code.
+The data and code used are available under a GPL-3.0 license.